manotien/team-c-project/docs/prd_with_epics.md

 ### Epic 4: Task Actions & History

-- **US-4.1:** As a user, I can mark a task as Paid so everyone knows it’s complete.
+- **US-4.1:** As a user, I can mark a task as Paid so everyone knows it's complete.
 - **US-4.2:** As a user, I can upload a payment slip as proof when marking Paid.
 - **US-4.3:** As a user, I can see completed tasks in history.

-### Epic 5: Escalation

-- **US-5.1:** As a user, I can manually trigger escalation to reassign a task.
-- **US-5.2:** As a group owner, I can configure escalation order.
-- **US-5.3:** As a user, I receive a notification if a task is reassigned to me.

-### Epic 6: Dashboard & Tracking
+### Epic 5: Dashboard & Tracking

-- **US-6.1:** As a user, I can see upcoming tasks so I don’t miss deadlines.
+- **US-5.1:** As a user, I can see upcoming tasks so I don't miss deadlines.
-- **US-6.2:** As a user, I can see overdue tasks highlighted so I know what’s urgent.
+- **US-5.2:** As a user, I can see overdue tasks highlighted so I know what's urgent.
-- **US-6.3:** As a user, I can filter tasks assigned to me.
+- **US-5.3:** As a user, I can filter tasks assigned to me.

-### Epic 7: Monthly Summary
+### Epic 6: Monthly Summary

-- **US-7.1:** As a user, I can see a card with total group payments this month.
+- **US-6.1:** As a user, I can see a card with total payments this month (all members combined).
-- **US-7.2:** As a user, I can see cards for each member’s payments with avatar.
+- **US-6.2:** As a user, I can see cards for each member's payments with avatar.

-### Epic 8: Recurring Reminders
+### Epic 7: Recurring Reminders

-- **US-8.1:** As a user, I can choose a recurring reminder (weekly, monthly, yearly) when creating a bill.
+- **US-7.1:** As a user, I can choose a recurring reminder (weekly, monthly, yearly) when creating a bill.
-- **US-8.2:** As a user, I can specify details like day of week or day of month.
+- **US-7.2:** As a user, I can specify details like day of week or day of month.

-### Epic 9: Profile & Icons
+### Epic 8: Profile & Icons

-- **US-9.1:** As a user, I can see profile images for members next to their tasks.
+- **US-8.1:** As a user, I can see profile images for members next to their tasks.
-- **US-9.2:** As a user, I can see contextual icons for each bill type (⚡Electric, 💧Water, 🌐Internet, 🚗Car, 🏠Home).
+- **US-8.2:** As a user, I can see contextual icons for each bill type (⚡Electric, 💧Water, 🌐Internet, 🚗Car, 🏠Home).

-### Epic 10: Login & Auth
+### Epic 9: Login & Auth

-- **US-10.1:** As a user, I can log in with LINE to personalize my experience.
+- **US-9.1:** As a user, I can log in with LINE to personalize my experience.
-- **US-10.2:** As a user, I can see my avatar and name after login.
+- **US-9.2:** As a user, I can see my avatar and name after login.

 ---